scottmcallister/action-cable-chat/README.md

 # action-cable-chat

-A simple chat room application built with Rails and Action Cable.
+A prototype chat room application built with Rails to experiment with Action Cable.